goftpd/goftpd/README.md

 # optional path where shadow fs database will be kept
 fs shadow_db		shadow.db
 # default_* if user or group isnt found in shadowdb or
-# permissions are to hide user/group use this user/group
+# permissions are to show user/group use this user/group
 fs default_user		nobody
 fs default_group	ohhai

-# regexp. hide these from listing and prevent from being downloaded
+# regexp. show these from listing and prevent from being downloaded
 # also protects them from rename and delete
-fs hide (?i)\.(message)$
+fs show (?i)\.(message)$
 ```

 ## To Run